1980–81 UCLA Bruins men's basketball team

 The 1980–81 UCLA Bruins men's basketball team represented the University of California, Los Angeles in the 1980–81 NCAA Division I men's basketball season.
 Larry Brown was the head coach, and the Bruins started the season ranked 6th in the nation (AP Poll).
-The Bruins started the season 6-0 and was ranked a season high #3 (AP Poll).
-They then lost at #1 ranked Depaul, 93–77, on December 27.
+The Bruins started the season 6–0 and were ranked a season high #3 in the A.P.
+Poll.
+The Bruins then lost at #1 ranked DePaul 93–77 on December 27.
 UCLA's team finished 3rd in the Pac-10 regular season.
-UCLA participated the NCAA Tournament but was upset by BYU in the first round, finishing 10th in the AP poll.
+UCLA participated the NCAA Tournament but were upset by BYU in the first round, finishing 10th in the AP poll.
 Larry Brown coached his second and final year at UCLA.